Monday, August 7, 2017

 -There are many Roman Catholic images of Mary, the mother of Jesus Christ, standing with her foot on the head of a serpent.
 These portraits exist because throughout church history, Roman Catholics have traditionally interpreted Genesis 3:15 to mean that she has enmity with the devil.
 They believe that since Mary was immaculately conceived, and therefore sinless, that she must be the figure who stands in direct contradiction to the snares of the devil.

 -Many Catholics reason that Mary must be the paragon of holiness, whereas Satan is the ultimate source of evil.
 Genesis 3:15 has oftentimes been connected with the dogma of Mary's immaculate conception, the teaching that she was born without sin.
-The traditional Catholic interpretation of this passage is in error and has, in fact, been rejected by Catholic scholarship.
+However, the traditional Catholic interpretation of this passage is groundless and stems from a romanticized view of Mary.

 • Consider The Words Of The New Catholic Encyclopedia In Regards To Genesis 3:15: